 Thick, durable neoprene keeps cold food cold and hot food hot, but collapses to almost nothing when empty.

 A clever nod to the traditional brown bag, this canvas tote has throwback style–but its heavy-duty insulated walls won’t rip if you merely think about packing a banana for lunch.

-With a leather and brass closure, this waxed canvas bag says “I’m a professional adult” even if the contents are a PBJ and some Doritos.
+With a leather buckle closure, this waxed canvas bag says “I’m a professional adult” even if the contents are a PBJ and some Doritos.
 Nobody has to know.

 A bold plaid pattern stands out in the often-crowded office fridge, and the space-saving, crush-resistant design will protect its precious cargo.

 Rockland Guard – Insulated Meal Prep Bag Cooler, $23

 With plenty of space for lunch, snacks, and pre- and post-workout drinks, this is a meal preppers BFF.
 It’ll do everything except spot you on the bench, broseph.